unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 When installed the battery with the wrong polarity, it can cause a unreparable damange to the device.

 **Be extra careful with the battery.
 It can cause fire**

+When closing the enclosure back.
+Check very carefully while screwing.
+Do not force it too much.
+If the case is not getting aligned well.
+This means some cable may be clipped.
+Take a lot of attention when closing the enclosure to check if any cable is clipped.
+This can cause short circuit and damage the component and in some cases can cause a fire.

 # Step 2.
 Prepare SD card